f5devcentral/f5-automation-labs/1_Introduction/module1/lab7.rst

    system assumes you want to add an entry in the transaction queue.
-You MUST remove this header if you want to issue transaction queue changes (like deleting an entry from the queue, changing the order, commiting a transaction). if you don't remove the header in that specific case, the system will send a 400 with the following type of error:
+You MUST remove this header if you want to issue transaction queue changes (like deleting an entry from the queue, changing the order, commiting a transaction).
+If you don't remove the header in that specific case, the system will send a 400 with the following type of error:
    "message": "Transaction XXXXX operation .... is not allowed